LanceNorskog/keras-invertible/Notes/methods.md

 Swish is x * sigmoid(x), so inverse is logit(x)/x

-Of course, there are places in Swish output which "cross", meaning that if we wish to invert a Swish layer, \
-there are two possible output for at least one input.
+Of course, there are places in Swish output which "cross", meaning that if we wish to invert a Swish layer, there are two possible outputs for at least one input.
 But we will ignore this, hoping that this will wash out in real use.
-Also, in a real model, we will need to train replacement layers (see below) and this oddity will probably wash out.
+Also, in a real model, we will need to train replacement layers (see below) and that will help cover up the problem.

 ## Convolutions
 A Convolutional layer is an ordered collection of small Dense kernels.
 These can be inverted by transposing the learned kernels.
 The "Transpose" set of CNN layers was designed for this inversion.

-## Concat
+## Concatenate
-Concat -> something is replaced by slices
+Concat -> something is inverted by slices
-That is, Concat -> Dense can be replaced with inverse Dense -> slices

 # Inverting via Learnable Replacements

 ## Merge Layers
-Merge Layers (besides Concat) are (mostly) non-invertible, but can be approximated via learned values.
+Merge Layers (besides Concatenate) are (mostly) non-invertible.
+It should be possible to approximate these via learned values.
 These merges must be replaced with a learnable invertible replacement, and learn weights based on that replacement.
 Then, the matching inverted set of layers forms an approximate inversion of the original layer.

-Replacing in a learned model (residual signal technique for example) must freeze the original model, then train the replacement.
+Replacing in a learned model (residual signal technique for example) must freeze the original model, leave the replacement layer trainable, then train the replacement layers to respond appropriately for the context of the dataset.
+### Note
 This design bets that the multiple inputs to a function have a small standard deviation in each input neuron.
 That is, position 43 of an Add(input A, input B) usually has a large value on input A and a small value on input B.

+If inputs have a high standard deviation, and we want to replicate this, we probably need to add a matching amount of noise.

 ### Add
 F.x.
 Add can be replaced with "Concat -> Dense(no bias, no activation)" and trained.
 Output is (transpose Dense, slices)